ArnoldSouza/invent-e/README.md

 # Inventory Management

-A python app to help manage inventory in TOTVS ERP
+A python module to help manage inventory in TOTVS ERP

 #### Setup the project: